kaareloun/conventional-commit-message-maker/README.md

 npm i -g conventional-commit-message-maker echo 'alias ch="conventional-commit-message-maker"' >> ~/.bashrc

-# Optionally, you can skip some of the prompts
+# You can skip some of the prompts and make multiple aliases for different projects
-echo 'alias ch="conventional-commit-message-maker --no-breaking --no-task --no-wip"' >> ~/.bashrc
+echo 'alias chs="conventional-commit-message-maker --no-scope --no-breaking --no-task --no-wip"' >> ~/.bashrc
 ```

 ## Usage